To your yard and gardens

 All birds appreciate a nearby water source for them to bathe and drink from.
 If a natural source is not available, place one or two birdbaths around the yard that are no more than 3" deep with a rough surface for them to stand on.
 Concrete works great as do mosaic birdbaths as the grout lines provide the rough surface they are looking for.
-We also sell birdbaths in our Etsy shop if you are looking for something a little out of the ordinary.

 If you do not attract bluebirds to your yard after a year or two, try moving your birdhouse, choose a new style of birdhouse, or provide a second birdhouse so that they have a choice.
 Yards that are active with kids or pets may not be attractive to birds, so try moving the birdhouses farther away from your house and play areas.